jessicarush/react-notes/life_cycle_methods.md

 ### componentDidMount

 The `componentDidMount()` method is called after the component is rendered.
-This is where you run statements that require that the component is already placed in the DOM (for example to load AJAX data: see [ajax.md](ajax.md)).
+This is where you run statements that require that the component is already placed in the DOM (for example to fetch data from some API: see [axios.md](axios.md)).
 Note that if you were to call `setState()` here, it would actually trigger a re-render (update).

 ```javascript
 class Test extends React.Component {